 Why it’s awesome: Wat Sakat, also known as the Golden Mount, is one of Bangkok’s many beautiful temples.
 Sitting on an artificial hill, it is located at the highest ground point in Bangkok.
 The temple dates back to the Ayutthaya era and it contains a sacred Buddhist relic brought to Thailand from Sri Lanka.
 The present temple building was built from marble in the 20th century.
 Each November the temple is the scene of a spectacular candlelit procession where devotees wind their way up the hill with their candles twinkling in the darkness.

 What to do there: Admire the golden chedi from the base of the small hill before following the shaded pathway up to the top.
 There are many interesting statues alongside the path, with trees and plants adding to the attractiveness.
 As you’re near the top you’ll come to a wall of bells—ring these bells for good luck.
-Soak up the views across Bangkok and see the tall statues that stand around the shimmering gold-coloured chedi.

-You can climb even higher for more terrific vistas and to see various statues and murals.
+You can climb even higher for more terrific vistas and see various statues and murals.
 When you descend the mountain pay a visit to the ancient cemetery at the bottom, the final resting place for many victims of the plague.

 Why it’s awesome: The Sky Bar at Lebua is one of the world’s highest sky bars.
 Swanky, stylish, and sophisticated, it’s an ideal place for lovers to enjoy a romantic night out.
 The views take in many of Bangkok’s highlights, with the Chao Phraya River snaking in the distance.
 Soft music fills the air, and there’s often a live pianist.
 There are indoor and outdoor seating areas and you can enjoy a wide assortment of drinks with imported items on the menu.
 The famous bar appeared in the popular movie Hangover II.